ArgumentumGames/Argumentum/README.md

 The website is currently commited without the data and decryptionkey, implying a fresh install of DNN should preexist before attempting a merge, which is a significant inconvenience.
 Further effort should help anonymizing a snapshot of the DNN DB, whith all pages configured.

+For now, if you are interested into running a copy of Argumentum.games, just let us know.

 ## How to contribute

 The project is open to contributions.
 If you want to contribute, you can do so by forking the repository, making your changes, and then submitting a pull request.